Pan Global Announces Increase to Bought Deal Private Placement

 Article content

-If the over-allotment option is fully exercised, aggregate gross proceeds of the Offering are expected to be C$13.8 million.
+If the over-allotment option is fully exercised, aggregate gross proceeds of the Offering are expected to be C$14.95 million.

 Pan Global’s President and CEO, Tim Moody, noted: “We are very encouraged by the strong demand for the Offering.
 The additional proceeds will allow us to further accelerate our planned drilling and exploration programs in Southern Spain.”